liu-xiao-guo/real_estate_search_plugin/property-search/README.md

 A Claude-agent-plugin-spec compliant package providing property search capabilities for Elasticsearch.
 Installable into Elastic Agent Builder (which accepts plugins built to the Claude agent plugin specification) and into Claude Code itself.

+Please refer to the the repo at [elastic-property-mcp](https://github.com/justincastilla/elastic-property-mcp) on how to ingest data into Elasticsearch.

 ## What it provides

 - **Skill `/property-search:search`** — natural-language property search against an Elasticsearch index.
 Includes strict ES|QL conversion rules (semantic-text scoring, correct operators per field, sort order).